juliocollazos/geoia_examples/README.md

 Or you can see the results as well in this [Jupyter Notebook](./Example_one/Example_one.ipynb)

 # 2. Réunion tree cover loss analysis

 > The material for this exercise can be found in the folder named [Example_two](./Example_two)

+> The vectors include in GPKG ar generated using Hansen data for the 2023, the data

 # 3. Using geoai in python